 A recent review of the second booklet in the series praised Hasson for his “ability to articulate multiple scenarios in a style that is lucid and highly readable” and commended GIIS for an “invaluable contribution to increasing our understanding of the dilemmas facing Israel, and to increasing thereby the possibility of informed and intelligent debate.”

 To receive your own copy, in English, of Relations Between Jews and Arabs in Israel: Future Scenarios, please email your mailing address to Avis Koeiman: email@example.com.

-From left to right: Professor Yoram Peri, Director of the Gildenhorn Institute for Israel Studies, University of Maryland – College Park; Professor Boaz Golany, Vice President for External Relations and Resource Development, Technion – Israel Institute of Technology; and Wallace D. Loh, President of University of Maryland – College Park, discuss the Israel 2023 research project.
+From left to right: Professor Yoram Peri, former Director of the Gildenhorn Institute for Israel Studies, University of Maryland – College Park; Professor Boaz Golany, Vice President for External Relations and Resource Development, Technion – Israel Institute of Technology; and Wallace D. Loh, President of University of Maryland – College Park, discuss the Israel 2023 research project.